Alesia-15/DestinyMatrix/README.md

 # Destiny Matrix

-Destiny Matrix project is a programming project that involved the creation of two calculators designed to calculate the Matrix of Destiny.
+Destiny Matrix project is a programming project that involved the creation of two calculators designed to calculate Destiny Matrix.
 The project used technologies such as CSS, HTML, and JavaScript to create these two calculators on a user-friendly interface.

 # Technologies Used